An Unaware Cosmos

-The entire cycle will eventually comprise two-dozen individual modules for various combinations of instruments; the mutable arrangement of these modules is intended to explore a variety of relationships—timbral, spatial, conceptual, structural—both within and between modules.
-In performance, music from these various modules is fragmented, dislocated, suspended, disrupted, and penetrated, often in unpredictable ways.
-This modular, non-teleological approach to form is derived from an Eternalist temporal model, whereby all events theoretically exist, while our ability to experience them is restricted to the present moment; thus any given realization of An Unaware Cosmos is simply one of a potentially limitless number of ways the work may unfold.
-Applying this concept to the perception of musical form suggests that our teleological approach to listening is the result of centuries-old cultural biases, which themselves have been called into question by recent generations of composers.
+The entire cycle comprises sixteen individual modules for various combinations of instruments; the mutable arrangement of which is intended to explore a variety of relationships—timbral, spatial, conceptual, structural—both within and between modules.
+In performance, music from these distinct modules is fragmented, dislocated, suspended, disrupted, and penetrated, often in unpredictable ways.
+This approach to form suggests an Eternalist temporal model, whereby all possible events theoretically exist, while our ability to experience them is restricted to the present moment; thus any given realization of An Unaware Cosmos is simply one of a potentially limitless number of ways the work may unfold.
+Applying this concept to the listening experience challenges our teleological assumptions regarding musical form, which are themselves the result of centuries-old cultural biases.

 An Unaware Cosmos was supported in part by a fellowship from the Institute for the Advancement of the Arts at the University of North Texas.